1,000+ Opportunities

 As we prepare to launch the 2026 Tenant and Housing Justice Giving Project later this month, we want to share what we’re working on and what’s guiding our thinking.
 Why Giving Projects?
 Giving Projects are an important part…

-Based on current listing details, eligibility includes: Grassroots organizations in Idaho, Montana, Oregon, Washington, and/or Wyoming that meet SJF's community organizing framework.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Grassroots organizations in Idaho, Montana, Oregon, Washington, and/or Wyoming that meet SJF's community organizing framework.
+Confirm the full requirements in the official notice before applying.